Overseas Filipino Workers- How Do They Do It?

 Time flies so fast and so does the salary.

-In the Philippines, Normally people will receive their salary during 15th and 30th or 31st of the month.
+In the Philippines, Normally people will receive their salary during the 15th and 30th or 31st of the month.

 But in UAE, It is different.
 Salary will be distributed after the end of the month or some companies will give it on the 28th.

-But for me, i have my own technique.
+But for me, I have my own technique.

 It should be Savings-Expenses-Miscellaneous= Allowance.

 It's effective!
-So every time my salary comes I deposit it in my bank immediately, pay the home rent and send money to my country.
+So every time my salary comes I deposit it in my bank immediately, pay the home rent, and send money to my country.
 Sometimes if I have enough money apart from my allowance for the whole month, then I can eat at some restaurants that I never tried before or buy cheap kinds of stuff.
-Treating my self once in a while.
+Treating myself once in a while.

 Work > Salary > Save > Send Money > Pay Miscellaneous Things > Allowance *Repeat 26 times in a month.
 (4 Days off *in retail)